jayway/webpack-lab/watching/README.md

 npm i webpack-dev-server --save-dev
 ````

-We also need a hot loader for react, so let's install that as well:
+We also need a hot loader for react (hmr is often called hot), so let's install that as well:

 ````text
 npm i react-hot-loader --save-dev